victorminden/victorminden.github.io/index.md

 {% include base_path %}

-As of fall 2017, I am at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron-institute/) as a research fellow in computational neuroscience.
+As of August 2018, I am a software engineer at Google.

 Before that I studied at the Institute for Computational and Mathematical Engineering ([ICME](https://icme.stanford.edu/)) at Stanford University, where I worked with [Lexing Ying](http://math.stanford.edu/~lexing/).
 My thesis research was focused on fast algorithms for scientific computing, in particular fast linear algebra based on data-sparse representations of rank-structured matrices that arise from physical problems in 2D or 3D.
+Between my PhD and my current position I was at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron-institute/) as a research fellow in computational neuroscience.

 More broadly, my interests include: